neurotoxin88/HakoTLabsTestAssesment/README.md

 # HakoTLabsTestAssesment
-Test Assement from TLabs for Hako edited by me
+Test Assement from TLabs for Hako edited by me (Thilo Greim)